Completing $R^4$ using $O(d,d)$: Requiring O(d,d) invariance of the reduced action

 We start from the following ansatz for the $D$-dimensional Lagrangian\footnote{The numerical factors are introduced for convenience.
 We ignore the factor $e^{-2\Phi}$ since we set the dilaton to zero here.}

 These terms are shorthand for the following expressions

 where $t_8$ is defined in (\ref{eq:t8}) and $\hat R$ in (\ref{eq:Rhat}).
 Note that $\hat R$ contains two free parameters $a,b$ and above we have introduced three additional free parameters $c,d,e$.
 These will become fixed later.
 The $F$'s appearing in the above expression can be written in terms of the spin connection $\omega$ and $H$ using (\ref{eq:Fs}), but we write them this way here since then we can carry out the dimensional reduction directly.
 The precise combination of $F$'s with different index structure is dictated by the requirement that the action should be Lorentz invariant up to a total derivative.
-This means that one can add a total derivative to complete these terms to $\varepsilon_8\varepsilon_8R^4$ (ignoring again terms of higher than fifth order in fields).
+This means that one can add a total derivative to complete these terms to $\varepsilon_8\varepsilon_8R^4$ (see the introduction).